 You can apply during any of the seven months that make up what's called the Initial Enrollment Period.
 This includes the three months before your birth month, the month of your birthday, and the three months after your birth month.

-If you apply at any time during the three months before your birth month, you'll be covered by Original Medicare on the day you turn 65.
+If you apply at any time during the three months before your birth month, you'll be covered by Original Medicare on the first day of the month you turn 65.
 Otherwise, you'll have to wait another month—or more.

 If you wait until the last three months of your Initial Enrollment Period to sign up for Part A and/or Part B, your coverage will be delayed.